-Cavities, gum disease, and a variety of other oral health problems can be prevented or detected in the early stages by visiting your Calgary dentist regularly.
-Stop Gum Disease Your dentist can detect the first signs of gum disease, long before it becomes a serious problem.
+Cavities, gum disease, and a variety of other oral health problems can be prevented or detected in the early stages by visiting your dentist regularly.
+Your dentist can detect the first signs of gum disease before it becomes a serious problem.
 In general, dentists recommend that a dental professional clean your teeth every six months.
-Visiting the dentist regularly helps you improve your own smile, with a number of treatments available that will whiten, brighten and clean your teeth.
+This helps improve your own smile, with a number of treatments available that will whiten, brighten and clean your teeth.

 Dentists can quickly diagnose tooth decay, the destruction of the outer layer of teeth from sugary foods.
-A study by the American Academy of Cosmetic Dentistry says that 96 percent of adults think that an “attractive smile makes someone more attractive,” while 74 percent believe that an “unattractive smile” limits a person's chances of professional success.
-The Irish Dental Association recommends that you visit your dentist at least once a year, but scheduling biannual appointments prevents a large number of mouth-related problems, such as tooth decay and gum disease, from developing.
+A study by the American Academy of Cosmetic Dentistry says that 96 percent of adults think that an “attractive smile makes someone more attractive”, while 74 percent believe that an “unattractive smile” limits a person's chances of professional success.
+The Irish Dental Association recommends that you visit your dentist at least once a year, but scheduling biannual appointments prevents a large number of mouth-related problems from developing.
 A checkup is an opportunity for the dentist to look at the gums, the surrounding tissue of the tongue and throat, and to check the bite and alignment of the jaw.

 Going to the dentist every six months means being more likely to detect any signs of gum disease while they are still reversible.
 However, visiting the dentist twice a year prevents plaque buildup and leaves teeth in a cleaner, healthier state.
 Loud a dentist in Shreveport LA adds that seeing a dentist every six months for preventive dental care will not only help you have a healthier smile, but it will also help you save money on treatments.